YottaDB/YDBDoc/ProgGuide/commands.rst

    H[ANG][:tvexpr] numexpr[,...]

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The numeric expression specifies the time in seconds to elapse before resuming execution; actual elapsed time may vary slightly from the specified time.
 If the numeric expression is negative, HANG has no effect.
-Portability requirements for YottaDB only guarantee accuracy to the nearest second.
-However, more accuracy can be found on different UNIX systems.
 * An indirection operator and an expression atom evaluating to a list of one or more HANG arguments form a legal argument to a HANG.

 A process that repeatedly tests for some event, such as a device becoming available or another process modifying a global variable, may use a HANG to limit its consumption of computing resources.

-Because HALT and HANG share the same abbreviation (H), YottaDB differentiates them based on whether an argument follows the command.
+Because `HALT <#halt>`_ and HANG share the same abbreviation (H), YottaDB differentiates between them based on whether an argument follows the command.

 ++++++++++++++++++
 Examples of HANG